 University persons and University organizations may use amplified sound indoors.
-Amplified sound sufficient to be heard throughout the room may be used in any room in any building, but the dean of students may limit or prohibit sound that would be disruptive outside the room.
+Amplified sound sufficient to be heard throughout the room may be used in any room in any building, but the Dean of Students or the administrative head of the academic or business unit managing the space may limit or prohibit sound that would be disruptive outside the room.
 Reservations may be required.
 Rules concerning use of University buildings are contained in Chapter 10 of the Institutional Rules.

 Subchapter 13-900.
-Public Assemblies
+Public Assemblies Sec.

-Sec.
 13-901.
 General Rule on Public Assemblies